MysteryBots/AnonBot/README.md

 Note : Fill both or leave both unless bot won't work.
 2) Then tap "Deploy App" below it.
 Wait till deploying is complete (will take atmost 2 minutes).
 3) After deploying is complete, tap on "Manage App"
-4) Turn on the dynos.
-Your bot is ready!
+4) Check the logs to see if your bot is ready!

 ### Local Deploying
 1) Clone the repo